rhine3/audiomoth-guide/guide.md

 ## Save and load configuration

-TODO: update

-Firmware versions 1.4.0 and later save the schedule description to the AudioMoth's microSD card to allow easier recordkeeping.
-This is saved when recordings are made, not when the AudioMoth itself is programmed.

-Additionally, you may save the completed schedule as a file for later reference, reuse, copying, and sharing.
-Clicking a saved configuration file itself may not correctly open the program.
+You can save your completed schedule as a file for later reference, reuse, copying, and sharing.
+Both features are accessed through the main program menu ("File" at the top left of the app on Windows computers; "AudioMoth-Config" at the top of your screen on Mac computers).

+To save a configuration:
+* Go the main menu
+* Click "Save Configuration"
+* Save it with a descriptive filename

+To open a saved configuration:
+* Go to the main menu
+* Click "Open Configuration"
+* Navigate to your .config file and open it.
+* Clicking a .config file in your file browser may not correctly open the file in the AudioMoth-Config app.
 Instead, open the saved program through the configuration app itself.

-Select the menu option AudioMoth > Open Configuration.
+In later firmware versions (1.4.0 and on), a copy of the .config file is saved to the AudioMoth's microSD card.
+This allows easier recordkeeping.
+The config is saved when recordings are made, not when the AudioMoth itself is programmed.

 ## Apply configuration

 After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.

 * Set switch on AudioMoth to USB/OFF mode.
 * Plug into computer via microUSB.
 * Verify that the AudioMoth is plugged in: the date, time, and recorder information on the programming app will switch from "grayed out" to black.
 * Press green "Configure AudioMoth" button in the programming app.
-This saves the recording program to the AudioMoth, and sets the AudioMoth's internal clock to your computer's time in UTC.
+This saves the recording program to the AudioMoth, and sets the AudioMoth's internal clock.
+* The time that will be shown depends on whether you are using UTC or local time (see [UTC vs. local time](#utc-vs-local-time)).
-* The AudioMoth now has a CUSTOM recording schedule.
-When ready to deploy, move AudioMoth switch to CUSTOM.

-TODO: can you load a configuration from the microSD card?
+The AudioMoth now has a custom recording configuration and can be detached from the computer.

-TODO: update this for v 1.5.0; indicate any differences for earlier firmware

-TODO: is there an easy way to make sure batteries are correctly connected? / the AudioMoth is correctly programmed?
-Used to be: * If you switch the AudioMoth to CUSTOM mode and its red and green lights flash simultaneously, this means that the AudioMoth is not able to record.
-One cause of this is the AudioMoth's batteries falling out.
+**Why do my AudioMoths count up from 00:00:00, 01/01/1970 UTC when I first plug them in?**:
+* Midnight on January 1, 1970 is called the "Unix epoch."
+Most operating systems measure time and date as a measure of how much time has elapsed since this time and date.
+* When you first attach batteries to the AudioMoth, it will start counting up from this time and date, so the time the AudioMoth shows when it is plugged into the computer is a measure of how much time the batteries have been your AudioMoth.
+So, usually you will not see a time of exactly 00:00:00, but instead
+* Watch the time when you first plug your AudioMoth into your computer.
+If the time starts counting up from exactly 00:00:00, it may indicate that the batteries were not correctly inserted into the AudioMoth, and it never started keeping time.
+Detach your AudioMoth and check your batteries.

 On firmware v1.5.0 and beyond, applying the configuration to the AudioMoth once saves the configuration on the AudioMoth even if the batteries are lost.
-On previous firmware versions, this step did not save the configuration to the microSD card, and it would be lost if the batteries were disconnected.

 ## Set the time

 The time is automatically set when you set the configuration.
-However, if the batteries fall out, the time will be lost.
+However, if the batteries fall out of the AudioMoth, the time will be lost.
 There are three ways to set the time without changing the configuration:

 ### Configuration app

-TODO
+You can use the configuration app to reset the time.
+Just be careful: if your desired recording configuration (schedule, sample rate, etc.) is not loaded into the config app when you attempt to reset the time, it will remove your configuration from your AudioMoth!

 ### Time app

-TODO
+Open Acoustic Devices offers a standalone computer-based timesetter app ("AudioMoth Time App" on [this webpage](https://www.openacousticdevices.info/applications)) that allows you to set the time without having the recording configuration loaded.

 ### Phone app

-TODO
+TODO: more updates.
+Does the other app work?
+How do you use these with the acoustic chime setting in the AudioMoth-Config desktop app?

+Two apps are available for programming AudioMoths.

+The phone apps do not program the AudioMoths unless you follow the instructions exactly: turn the AudioMoth to USB/OFF mode, let it listen to the chime as it turns on to CUSTOM mode, then play the acoustic chime.

+We attempted to use the RFCx chime-based timesetter app, but found that when we plugged the AudioMoth back into our computer to check the time on the AudioMoth, the time was several minutes to several hours off.
+If you plan to use the chime-based app in the field, test that it works

 ## Apply new firmware